MakerSpace-FRI-UTAustin/GPT-8ball/docs/logs.md

 - There were problems with memory because Arduino `String` were being used.
 - After switching to C based strings,Iencountered Stack and buffer based overflows.
 - Switching all C string functions such as `strcpy` to their counterpart `strncpy` fixed the errors.

+### Thursday - 07/13/23
+- Ordered a Shake Sensor.
+- Using an interrupt handler the sensor is able to switch on the procedure.
+- Moved the main code to loop() so it can be continously ran.
+- The main functionality of the code is functioning properly and stress testing reveals no discernable major errors.
+- I find that the mic is not as reliable as I like it to be.
+To be clear, it is recording poorer quality, sped up audio, but to overcome that you would need to speak pretty loud but not too close to the mic.
+The best fix (and frankly what should be done) is adding an SD card for the audio to be saved on but I don't want to add more chaos to the less number of headers the ESP-32 has.
+- After many failed 3D prints, the 8ball enclosure is now complete.
+It is a modified version of open8ball.com's Arduino Uno version.
+I will attribute them later in the repo docs soon.